NYC - REK

 The average price of all round-trip flights from New York to Reykjavik clicked on KAYAK for each day over the last 12 months.

 When flying from New York to Reykjavik, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
-For your return to New York, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to New York, you’ll find the best rates on Mondays and the most expensive ones on Sundays.

 What is the cheapest month to fly from New York to Reykjavik?